 Eiri Ohtani is the Project Director of the Detention Forum since 2009.
-A migrant herself, she has worked with asylum seekers and immigrants for many years and was previously Director at Asylum Support Appeals Project.
-She now works as a consultant for NGOs, specialising in advocacy and strategy, worked at the International Detention Coalition.
-She recently co-authored a report on alternatives to detention Without Detention and has been involved in developing a number of community-based alternatives to detention pilots in Europe.
-She tweets as @EiriOhtani and is also Chair of Every Casualty Worldwide.
+A migrant herself, she has worked with asylum seekers and immigrants since 2000 and was previously Director at Asylum Support Appeals Project.
+She now works as a consultant for NGOs and others internationally, specialising in advocacy and strategy.
+She also worked at the International Detention Coalition.
+She co-authored a report on alternatives to detention Without Detention and has been involved in developing a number of community-based alternatives to detention pilots in Europe over the last few years.
+She tweets as @EiriOhtani

 Susannah Willcox is the Detention Forum Coordinator.
 Susannah has worked with marginalised and migrant communities in Australia and the UK for over ten years.
 She joins The Detention Forum from Detention Action, where she worked with people detained in London prisons and Colnbrook, Harmondsworth, The Verne and Morton Hall IRCs from 2012.
 Susannah has a doctorate in international law from the LSE, exploring the impact of climate change on migration, statehood and collective identity, and is currently training as an integrative psychotherapist.
 She tweets (rarely) as @susywillcox.

 Alice is a researcher at Jigsaw Consult, an organisation working to enhance development outcomes through evaluation, research and learning.
 She previously co-ordinated advocacy and communications for the Humanitarian Aid Relief Trust.
 She joined the Detention Forum team as a volunteer in August 2015.
 She tweets as @alice_miranda1